vegaprotocol/specs/0000-pegged-orders.md

 A sell pegged to Mid + 1 should take the mid as 102, and thus be at 103

 Pegged orders which are entered during an auction are placed directly on the parked queue.
 No margin checks will take place in this case even to validate the order would be allowed during normal trading.
 The margin checks will take place when the order is added to the live orderbook.

+Amending a pegged order can cause it to lose time priority in the entry time sorted list of pegged orders.
+This will occur if the amend cannot be performed in-place.

 # Pseudo-code / Examples